TrueLevelSA/core-cbc-casper/README.md

 CBC Casper Abstract Message Library
 ===

-**DISCLAIMER:** This library is experimental, under develepment, not reviewed, and might change dramatically.
+**DISCLAIMER:** This library is experimental, under development, not reviewed, and might change dramatically.

 The purpose of this library is to abstractly define the CBC Casper, as defined